TwinFan/XPMP2/README.md

 of the library outdated...it is basically replaced by one line of code calling `XPLMInstanceSetPosition`.

-Concepts like the "language" of the `xsb_aircraft.txt` file or certainly the idea of an multi-pass matching to find a good model are retained, though re-implemented (read: can have new bugs).
+Concepts like the syntax of the `xsb_aircraft.txt` file or certainly the idea of an multi-pass matching to find a good model are retained, though re-implemented (read: can have new bugs).

+Status
+--
+**This is work in progress and not yet ready to be used!**

 New Implementations
 --